TolyanPoltava/mtd_runtime_partition/README.md

 For more details see: `http://stackoverflow.com/questions/10836715/resize-mtd-partitions-at-runtime`

-**Note:** I am no longer maintaining this, just posting it in case anyone is trying to tackle a similar issue.
+**Note:** I am no longer maintaining this, just posting it in case anyone is trying to tackle a similar issue and need a starting point.